dykstrom/chess-engine-tester/README.md

 An interesting feature of chess-engine-tester is that you can let three chess engines participate in a game.
 When you start a game with three engines, the third engine will shadow the engine playing black.
 It will be fed the same moves as the black engine, but its counter moves will not actually be played.
 Instead, they will be logged for later inspection.
+If the move of the third engine differs from what the black engine played, the alternative move will also be included as a comment in the PGN file.
 The three engines run in parallel in different processes.

 This feature can be used to compare two engines, or different versions of the same engine.
-All moves are logged with timestamps, so it is easy to compare what moves are generated and when.
+All moves are logged with timestamps, so it is easy to compare what moves are generated and when by inspecting the log file.

 The third chess engine must support some additional XBoard commands besides those that are required for basic play.
 The required commands are _remove_ that is used to retract a move,